-(Exact name of registrant as specified in its charter)

-Delaware

-77-0395098 (I.R.S.
-Employer Identification No.)

-(State or other jurisdiction of incorporation or organization)

-5964 Campus Court, Plano, Texas 75093

-(Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code (760) 788-4700

-Securities registered pursuant to Section 12(b) of the Act:N/A

-Title of each class to be so registered

-Trading Symbols (s)

-Name of each exchange on which each class is to be registered

-Securities registered pursuant to section 12(g) of the Act:

-Common Stock (Title of class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their obligations under those Sections.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting Company [X] Emerging growth company [X]

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial acounting standards provided pursuant to Section 13(a) of the Exchange Act. []

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+Mentor Capital, Inc. (Exact name of registrant as specified d in its charter) Delawar e 77-0395098 (State or other jurisdiction of inco rporation or or ganization) (I.R.S .
+Employer Identification No.) 5964 Campus Court, Plano, Te xas 75093 (Address of principal executive offic Registra ant's telephone number, including area code (760) 788-4700) - , , Secur rities registered pursuant to Section 12 (b) of the Act: N/A Title of each class to be so registered - Trading Symbols (s) Name of each exch which each class is to b O .
+Sac curities registered pursuant to section 12(g) of the Act 360 curries registered pursuant to section 12(g) of the Act. !
+Common Stock (Title of class) (Title of class) Indicate by check mark if the registrant is a wel ll-known seaso ned issuer, as defined in Rule 405 of t he Securities Act.
+Yes □ No 🏻 Indicate by check mark if the registrant is not re eauired to file 1 reports pursuant to Section 13 or Secti ion 15(d) of the Act.
+1 Yes □ No E Note - Checking the box above will not reliev Sections. e any registrar nt required to file reports pursuant to Section 13 or 15(d) of of the Exchange Act from their o bligations under those Indicate by check mark whether the registrant (or for such shorter period that the registrant was preceding 12 months Yes ⊠ No □ Indicate by check mark whether the registrant has posted pursuant to Rule 405 of Regulation S-T and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant company.
+See the definitions of "large accelerate Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting Company Emerging growth company If an emerging growth company, indicate by chaccounting standards provided pursuant to Sect 2 extended transition p period for complying with any ne ew or revised financia reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial